|

 Gal 5,7-11

-· (44a) Judgment Ø
+(44a) Judgment

-Satan destroyed Ø Complete Ø
+Satan destroyed >> Complete >>

-It is finished Ø Fulfill God’s will
+It is finished >> Fulfill God’s will

 Gal 5,7-10

-· (75h) Thy kingdom come Ø
+(75h) Thy kingdom come

-Motives Ø Being manipulative Ø
+Motives >> Being manipulative >>

-Controlling people in the dark Ø Through
+Controlling people in the dark >> Through

 hidden motives -- These verses go with verse 13.
-Someone’s been talking to the Galatians other
+Someone other

-pride to introduce other heresies that exploit the Galatian people always
+pride to introduce other heresies that exploit the Galatian people, always

 with money as the payoff, except that Paul stopped their shenanigans.
 Paul

-uses the analogy of leaven in a lump of dough to signify sin in the heart of
+used the analogy of leaven in a lump of dough to signify sin in the heart of

-the Christian.
-The analogy says that it doesn’t take a lot of false
+a Christian to say that it doesn’t take a lot of false

-doctrine to spoil the batch.
+doctrine to spoil the whole batch.

-· (86h) Thy kingdom come Ø
+(86h) Thy kingdom come

-Obedience Ø Be doers of the word Ø
+Obedience >> Be doers of the word >>

-Clothe yourself with the word of God Ø Obey
+Clothe yourself with the word of God >> Obey

-the truth
+the truth –

 Gal 5,7-9

-· (197c) Denying Christ Ø
+(197c) Denying Christ

-Man exercises his will against God Ø Spiritual
+Man exercises his will against God >> Spiritual

-laziness Ø Rebelling against where God wants
+laziness >> Rebelling against where God wants

-you to go Ø Refuse to walk in freedom --
+you to go >> Refuse to walk in freedom --

 These verses go with verses 13-17